azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 **Steps to load AzTS UI:**

-1. Validate that the scan has completed.
+ **Step 1 of 2:** Validate that the scan has completed.
 To validate the scan result, Go to AzSK-AzTS-LAWorkspace-xxxxx Log Analytics workspace --> Logs --> Run the following queries.

     i) List subscription(s) that user-managed identity has access to.
     ```kql